sandstromviktor/MultiNERD/README.md

 ```

 ## Training
+The training script preprocesses the data and then uses the 🤗 `Trainer` to fine-tune the model.

 ### Fine-tune System A
 System A is a language model that is trained to classify all entity types, but for only the english subset of the data.